-The expected learning outcomes for the course will be assessed through application assignments, discussions, quizzes, a research paper, participation, and exams.
-Grades are based on the quality of the work that has been submitted, not the existence of a submission.
-This means that grades are earned based on the student's proof of mastery of the major concepts.
+The expected learning outcomes for the course will be assessed through application assignments, discussions, guizzes, film assessment, participation, and exams.
+Grades are based on the guality of the work that has been submitted, not the existence of a submission.
+This means that grades are earned based on proof of mastery of the major concepts.